Graduate Support Office

 Students will work closely with an advisor or the program coordinator to put together a program of study appropriate for their program requirements and research interests.
 Once submitted, no changes can be made to the program of study except with departmental permission via a course substitution form or, in the case of programs resulting in education certification, due to changes in state requirements.

 The program of study is kept on file at the university and is used to verify that your degree requirements are complete.
-You and your advisor will receive a copy of your approved plan.
-The rule of thumb for submitting the planned program of study is as follows: Masters and Specialist Students: by the end of the first semester of enrollment Doctoral Students: by the completion of 18 credit hours of coursework
+You and your advisor will receive and review a copy of your approved plan.
+The rule of thumb for submitting the planned program of study is as follows: Masters and Specialist Students: by the end of the first semester of enrollment Doctoral Students: by the completion of 18 credit hours of coursework.

 Students should consult with their program advisor on the sequence of courses to take.
 These courses will be outlined in the Planned Program of Study.
 If you are unable to reach your program advisor you should check with the Academic Program Specialist who works with your program.
 Listings of the program advisors/faculty coordinators and academic program specialists can be found on the main Graduate Support Office.